JaredW022/dsc80-proj/README.md

 Train score: 0.7688323220364067
 Validation score: 0.6130479806696583
 ```
+While our model accuracy remains quite low, it improvevd from the baseline model, as well as the naive model.
+From this, we may conclude that the added parameters are not strong parameters for prediction on whether a team secured more dragons or not.

 ## Fairness Analysis
 We plan to check the fairness of our model through a comparison of two groups.
 The question that we decided to test was: Does our model perform worse for players from the Korean Region (LCK) relative to those of the North American Region (NLC)?